 This manuscript documents a debate between the two authors on the issue of microplastics in the environment.
 It was sparked by a recent viewpoint article published by G. A. Burton in Environmental Science and Technology (Burton, 2017).
-Currently, the text contains the introduction, which sets the scene for the article and the first two opening statements.
-Martin is currently writing on the next piece of text.
+Currently, the text contains only the introduction, which sets the scene for the article.
+Martin is currently writing the first commentary, which we plan to have online on the 26th of February 2018.
+Thomas will then follow up with his comment & rebuttal two weeks later.